NethServer/docs/administrator-manual/en/webtop5.rst

 Send SMS from contacts
 ======================

-It is possible to send SMS messages to a contact that has the mobile number in the addressbook.
+It is possible to send SMS messages to a contact that has the mobile number in the address book.
 To activate sending SMS, first you need to choose one of the two supported providers: `SMSHOSTING <https://www.smshosting.it/it>`_ or `TWILIO <https://www.twilio.com/>`_.

 Once registered to the service of the chosen provider, retrieve the API keys (AUTH_KEY and AUTH_SECRET) to be inserted in the WebTop configuration db.